 The galley layout makes for an extremely efficient chef's kitchen.
 It's gotten a bad name because it is usually found in older homes or row houses that squeeze the kitchen into a space that is too small.
 Also, that kitchen space is usually doing double duty as the main corridor to the back door and portal to the basement stairs.
 People almost always want to take out a wall to open them up to an adjacent room or move the kitchen out into an addition.
 When a galley is properly sized, however, it makes a superbly functional and surprisingly open layout.

 To meet the needs of the minimalist kitchen, the galley layout is worth considering.
-Again, it's poor reputation is tied to the 40's and 50's housing stock so prevalent in older Washington DC and Bethesda Maryland neighborhoods.
+It's poor reputation is tied to the 40's and 50's housing stock so prevalent in older Washington DC and Bethesda Maryland neighborhoods.
 Many of these homes are models of efficiency.
 Often they were built to be as small (and affordable) as possible and still shelter a family of four.
-The original kitchen design in many of these house?
+The original kitchen design in many of these houses?
 The galley.
 Why?
 Because it makes such efficient use of space.
-So, giving that tried & true layout some breathing room brings us to the modern galley kitchen.
+So, giving that tried & true kitchen design layout some breathing room brings us to the modern galley kitchen design.